Domestic Assault Criminal Defense Lawyer

 Minneapolis domestic violence attorney Max Keller has more than 25 years handling criminal cases in Minnesota.
 As a former prosecutor, Max has experience working both sides of the law, and he uses his knowledge of the prosecution’s tactics to your advantage.
 Throughout his years in private practice, he has successfully defended hundreds of people who were charged with violent crimes.

 Don’t trust your future with just any criminal lawyer in Minnesota.
-Contact a Minneapolis domestic assault lawyer at Keller Law Offices.
+Contact a Minneapolis domestic assault lawyer at Keller Criminal Defense Attorneys.
 Call (952) 913-1421.
 Our attorneys offer free consultations, and we’re available 24/7.